macnch33s3/Python-Systemanalyse/README.md

 # SystemAnalyse

 **SystemAnalyse** is a Python tool for collecting, analyzing, and visualizing system performance data using [Pandas](https://pandas.pydata.org/).
-Used in the Modul MOSIM for analyzing csv-data, all organized in structured DataFrames.
+Used in the curricular modul MOSIM for analyzing csv-data, all organized in structured DataFrames.

 ## 🔧 Features